wtnbKAZUFUMI/IDEA_CanSatAttitudeSimulation/README.md

 - No extra libraries needed

 ## About Processing
-Processing is graphic library wrapper language based on Java/Python.
+Processing is graphic library wrapper language based on Java/Python nad etc...
 We can use graphic libraries like OpenOL by simple code.

 ## Usage